eclipse-tractusx/sldt-digital-twin-registry/docs/README.md

 #### Visibility of specificAssetIds based on tenantId/BPN
 You can control the visibility of specificAssetIds based on the tenantId/BPN.
 - You can provide the tenantId/BPN as attribute to a specificAssetId.
-Only users having the same tenantId/BPN in the Header are able to see the specificAssetId.
+Only users having the same tenantId/BPN in the Header (property: Edc-Bpn) are able to see the specificAssetId.
+- The communication between consumer and provider is via EDC.
+Before the provider EDC sends the request to the DTR, the property Edc-Bpn with the BPN of the consumer will be set by the provider EDC.
 - The specificAssetIds of Digital Twins you created will always be shown to you.

 Detailed example: